convincedcoder/convincedcoder.github.io-source/_posts/2018-01-21-Writing-an-equals-method.md

     assertTrue(points.contains(point2)); // this fails
 }
 ```
-The issue here is that, while we did override the default `equals` method, we didn't override the default `hashCode` method.
+The issue here is that, while we did override the default `equals` method, we didn't override the default `hashCode` method as well.
 When our `HashSet` looks for `point2`, it only looks in the hash bucket that corresponds to `point2`'s hash code.
 Therefore, if two objects are considered equal, we must guarantee that their hash code will also be the same (`hashcode` needs to be consistent with `equals`).
 Note that it is ok for two different objects to have the same hash code, although it is better to avoid this as it can negatively impact the performance of data strucures that rely on hash codes.

 ### Attempt #3: overriding `hashCode` as well